 Guess what!
 It’s time to eat again.
 Neyda served fresh tortillas, beets, rice, yucca, peppers and onions.
 It’s so interesting to experience the local foods and traditions.

 Next we were off to experience another entrepreneurship of jewelry making.
 The locals make gorgeous jewelry from the local seeds that are beautiful in their own right.
-We had the opportunity to design and make our own design.
+We had the opportunity to design and make our own jewelry.
 My masterpiece is shown below.
 Tomorrow we will attend a local craft fair and be able to purchase pieces from local artisans.

 Siesta!
 The hammock was calling me (although entry was not so graceful) and read Sarah’s Key, on the docket for my next book club discussion.
 While the storyline of the book is anything but relaxing, I thought it would be fun to take a picture reading the book in paradise to send to my book club buddies.